 Residents spend two four-week blocks as the senior resident supervising the actions of the second-year resident overseeing the service's ICU patients and the two interns seeing the team's general medical patients.
 There is increased emphasis on providing education to more junior residents.
 In addition, seniors will give one or two 10 to 15 minute morning report lectures covering common inpatient topics to the teams before rounds.
 Short call (7am – 9pm) is taken every 2nd to 4th day.

 One month is spent in a general pediatric clinic including well child visits, acute illnesses, hospital follow-up, and long-term treatment.
 Residents will work one-on-one with pediatric attending physicians.

 Residents spend one month working in various sports-related areas.
-Three times a week is spent in our sports medicine clinic and one to two times a week in OMT (osteopathic manipulative treatment).
+Four times a week is spent in our sports medicine clinic or in a local preceptor's office, one time a week in OMT (osteopathic manipulative treatment), and two times per week in a local orthopedic physician's office..
 During the rotation, residents may elect to spend time in a physical therapy office learning the rehab skills necessary after sports injuries.
-Residents have the option to work with local high school and college teams during sporting events as well as at events like local marathons.
+Residents work with local high school teams during sporting events as well as at events like local marathons.
 Residents will have an end-rotation quiz as well.